grimsteel/go-blog/posts/intro-to-go.md

 }
 ```

+We use the walrus operator to evaluate whether a specific number is fizz, buzz, or both.
+We then use an argument-less switch.

 ### Part 2: Making a Website in Go

 In this section, I’ll introduce common libraries and packages used when creating web servers in Go.
 We’ll build a simple blog website capable of rendering rich text content and handling user comments.
-In fact, this is how the very article you are currently reading was published\! (not yet)
+In fact, this is how the very article you are currently reading was published!

 The content for the articles will be contained in Markdown files, and metadata will be contained in a single JSON file.
 The aim of this short project is to demonstrate a wide range of Go’s capabilities.